Clinical Hypnotherapy in Wolverhampton with Joan Lee

 (2) how long have you been suffering with the problem.

-For example, if you have been worrying about making a speech at a wedding for the last couple of weeks, but apart from that, your life is in pretty good shape, then Clinical Hypnotherapy is probably going to do the trick for you.
+For example, if you have been worrying about making a speech at a wedding for the last couple of weeks, but apart from that, your life is in pretty good shape, then Hypnotherapy is probably going to do the trick for you.

-On the other hand, if you have turned down numerous people in the past when they asked you to make a speech, and you have developed severe anxiety and have taken time off work as a result, then it is unlikely that Clinical Hypnotherapy will resolve the problem and you should consider another one of our Psychotherapy Interventions.
+On the other hand, if you have turned down numerous people in the past when they asked you to make a speech, and you have developed severe anxiety and have taken time off work as a result, then it is unlikely that Clinical Hypnotherapy will resolve the problem and you should consider another one of our Psychological Interventions.

 Every single person experiences problems in a different way, and to a different degree, but in most cases clinical Hypnotherapy can be very effective with: